UCL/ucl_software_carpentry/installation/install.md

 http://mac.appstorm.net/roundups/office-roundups/top-10-mac-text-editors/ lists a number of other good editors.

 A new open source option is Github's Atom editor.
-You can get it from https://atom.io/ However note that this is still in somewhat early development.
+You can get it from https://atom.io/ However, note that this is still in somewhat early development.

 To setup git to use *textedit* executing the following in a terminal should do.